phucminhle93/GPC_Case-Study-1/docs/about.markdown

 ## Assignment

-The Assignment of this case study was also detailed in writng in the Certificate Program and is repeated below:
+The Assignment of this case study was also detailed in writng in the Certificate program and is repeated below:

 > Three questions will guide the future marketing program:
 >    1. How do annual members and casual riders use Cyclistic bikes differently?